fluid-queue/fluid-queue/README.md

 - `"none"` - the `!position` command will be disabled.
 - `null` - the setting is automatically determined by what is configured in `level_selection`.

+`showMakerCode` if set to true it will display `(maker code)` next to level codes in chat if the code is a maker code.
+The default value is `false`.

 ## What commands are there?

 The following list contains all commands and aliases accessible to you while using the queue.
 All commands marked with an asterisk are only accessible to the channel owner.